 Die Inhalte dieser Seite sind leider nicht auf Deutsch verfügbar.

-Rhizone pore water samplers
+Rhizon pore water samplers

 Preparation

-Slow: immerse the microporous (white) tube end in a beaker of pure water for 30 min.
-Once the microporous tube is wet, it is not permeable for air anymore.
+Slow: Immerse the microporous (white) tube end in a beaker of purified water for 30 min.

-Placing rhizones in the sediment
+Placing rhizons in the sediment

-The tip of the nylon wire is glued to the tip of the microporous tube.
+The tip of the wire is glued to the tip of the microporous tube.
 This way the sensitive microporous tube is pulled in from the tip rather than pushed in.
 For best performance the microporous tube should be covered with wet sediment completely.
 Yet, it still works if only part of it has contact with pore water.

 Pore water aquisition